COVID-19: Marist College Reinstates In-Person Classes After Rash Of Cases

-A moratorium on in-person classes, spurred by a rash of COVID cases spread at an illicit off-campus party, will be lifted at Marist College after a week-long lockdown.
+A moratorium on in-person classes spurred by a rash of COVID cases on campus will be lifted at Marist College after a week-long lockdown.

 "Although New York State requires colleges to move classes online if they reach a threshold of 100 cases or 5 (percent) of the campus population, Marist erred on the side of caution and paused campus activities with a significantly lower number of cases," read a letter to students sent on Friday, Oct.
 16 to announce resuming in-person classes.
 "During the pause, the College placed the Fulton Townhouses under precautionary quarantine and conducted more than 1,200 tests over five days after the initial cases were identified."